Can You Sue a Syracuse Hospital for Medical Malpractice?

 Can I Sue If My Condition Was Misdiagnosed?

-• Failing to diagnose a serious condition
+• Failing to diagnose a more serious condition

 Misdiagnosis not only affects physical health but can also cause significant emotional and financial strain.
+The patient and their family undergo the agony of knowing that the condition could have been detected and treated much earlier if the physician had been more competent.

 Legal Grounds for a Medical Malpractice Claim